 people currently employed on recovery work, including work on the alternative state highway route.

-Reported by Kathryn Webster and Monica Tischler for our AA Directions Winter 2017 issue
+Reported by Kathryn Webster and Monica Tischler for our AA Directions Summer 2017 issue